mimblewimble/grin-rfcs/text/0000-slatepack.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-- Extended to support future modes (payment channel, payjoin etc)
+- Extended to support future modes (payment channel, payjoin, multiple counterparties etc)

 - An entirely different standard could be adopted in the future if non-interactive transactions become the default, eliminating the need for SlatePack
   - It might be possible for a new standard to remain compatible with existing `SlatePack Addresses` to allow a more generic `Grin Address`